openbible-io/en_ust/README.md

 In the process of alignment according to the instructions above, you may find that the GL text has words or phrases that do not represent any meaning in the original language text and are not there because the GL sentence needs them to make sense.
 If this occurs, follow these recommendations:

-#.
-If possible, consider editing the GL text to match the original language text.
+* If possible, consider editing the GL text to match the original language text.
-#.
-You may consult other Greek or Hebrew manuscripts to see if there is textual support for your translation (see the `Biblical Humanities Dashboard <http://biblicalhumanities.org/dashboard/>` for other manuscripts).
+* You may consult other Greek or Hebrew manuscripts to see if there is textual support for your translation (see the `Biblical Humanities Dashboard <http://biblicalhumanities.org/dashboard/>` for other manuscripts).
-#.
-If you find support for your translation, make sure to include a comment or note about where you found it and why the translation should include it.
+* If you find support for your translation, make sure to include a comment or note about where you found it and why the translation should include it.
-#.
-You should consider placing these GL words in brackets or in a footnote.
+* You should consider placing these GL words in brackets or in a footnote.

-### Alignment Philosophy for the UST

-The UST (unfoldingWord Simplified Text) is intended to be, above all, a clear translation.
-Therefore, it adds words and phrases to explain the meaning of the original for the reader.
-These words and phrases should be aligned with the word or words that they are explaining.
-For example, in Titus 1:1, the phrase, “I am a servant” must be aligned with the single word, *doulos*.

-Sometimes, for the sake of clarity, the GL of the UST will repeat things that are only mentioned once in the original.
-This often happens with subjects or objects of sentences.
-For example, in Titus 2:9 the English UST refers to “their masters” twice, although the original language only has *idiois despotais* once.
-In these cases, You should align each occurrence of the repeated reference with the same original language words, so that the highlighting will show that each of these represents the meaning conveyed by those same words of the original.

-Some of the words and sentences of the UST do not directly represent the meaning of the original words.
-This is information that is only implied by the original words, but included in the :abbr:`UST (unfoldingWord Simplified Text)` because it is necessary for understanding the meaning of the original.
-For example, in Titus 1:1, the sentence, “I, Paul, write this letter to you, Titus” includes information that is not there in the original words, such as the fact that what the reader is about to read is a letter, and that it is written to someone named Titus.
-This information, however, makes the text more clear and understandable.
-For the aligning, then, all of this explanation must be aligned with the single word that it is explaining, *Paulos*.

-If you notice places where the UST is wrong or potentially wrong, create an issue for it at https://git.door43.org/unfoldingWord/en_ust/issues and we’ll address it in the next release.
-In the meantime, align the text as well as possible.